Welcome!

 Threadgill & Beck: Friendship & Music

 Copyright 2016-2022 Susan Burneson.
 All rights reserved.
 Kindly talk with us before reproducing any content you find on the website.
 Austinites Kenneth Threadgill and Roger Beck shared a deep connection to our neighborhood, as well as a long friendship and dedication to Texas music.
-In 1933, Threadgill’s opened on the Dallas Highway north of the Austin city limits.
-Today, that address is 6416 North Lamar in the Brentwood neighborhood.
-Owner Kenneth Threadgill loved music.
-He … Read more
+In 1933, Threadgill’s opened at 6302 Georgetown Road, also known then as the Dallas Highway, north of the Austin city limits.
+Today, that address is 6416 North Lamar in the Brentwood … Read more

 Posted in Events, People, Places, Wall of Welcome Stories